llpeterson/internetworking/impl.md

 on each port.

 > These example performance numbers do not represent the absolute
-> maxiumum throughput rate that highly tuned software running on a
+> maximum throughput rate that highly tuned software running on a
 > high-end server could achieve, but they are indicative of limits one
 > ultimately faces in pursuing this approach.